-Customer Satisfaction Survey Results
+• Customer Satisfaction Survey Results

 Remotes conducts biennial surveys of its customers to plan work and respond to customer priorities.
-Remotes engaged a professional research company with the ability to speak First Nation languages to conduct a random telephone survey of its customers in 2019.
-When asked "Overall, are you very satisfied, somewhat satisfied, dissatisfied or very dissatisfied with the electricity service you get from Hydro One Remotes?"
-93% reported being satisfied or very satisfied.
-The main reason for a 93% satisfaction result was consistent reliability and supply of electricity.
+Remotes engaged a professional research company with the ability to speak First Nation languages to conduct a random telephone survey of its customers in 2022 for 2021 reporting.
+When asked "Overall, are you very satisfied, satisfied, dissatisfied or very dissatisfied with the electricity service you get from Hydro One Remotes?"
+96% reported being satisfied or very satisfied.
+The main reason for the positive satisfaction rating was consistent reliability and supply of electricity.